-- (a) Floodplain alteration or filling shall not cause a net decrease in flood storage capacity below the projected 100-year critical flood elevation unless it is shown that the proposed alteration or filling, together with the alteration or filling of all other land on the affected reach of the waterbody to the same degree of encroachment as proposed by the applicant, will not cause high water or aggravate flooding on other land and will not unduly restrict flood flows. - (b) All new structures shall be constructed with the low floor at a minimum of two feet above the 100-year critical flood elevation. - (c) A land disturbing activity within a floodplain may require a District permit under Rules D and E. - (d) An activity that alters or fills a wetland within a floodplain may require a permit under Rule G. - 4.
+- (a) Floodplain alteration or filling shall not cause a net decrease in flood storage capacity below the projected 100-year critical duration flood elevation unless it is shown that the proposed alteration or filling, together with the alteration or filling of all other land on the affected reach of the waterbody to the same degree of encroachment as proposed by the applicant, will not cause high water, or aggravate flooding on other land and will not unduly restrict flood flows. - (b) All new structures shall be constructed with the low floor at a minimum of two feet above the 100-year critical duration flood elevation. - (c) A land disturbing activity within a floodplain may require a District permit under Rules D and E. - (d) An activity that alters or fills a wetland within a floodplain may require a permit under Rule - 4.
 EXHIBITS.
 The following are to be prepared and certified by a professional engineer registered in the State of Minnesota, registered land surveyor, or other appropriate professional, and submitted to the District with the application for stormwater management permit.
-All submittals shall be in both electronic format and hard copy.: - (a) Site plan showing boundary lines, delineation and existing elevation contours of the work area, ordinary high water level, and 100-year critical flood elevation.
-All elevations shall be referenced to NGVD, 1929 datum. - (b) Grading plan showing any proposed elevation changes. - (c) Preliminary plat of any proposed subdivision. - (d) Determination by a registered professional engineer of the 100-year critical flood elevation before and after the proposed activity. - (e) Computation of the change in flood storage capacity as a result of the proposed alteration or fill. - (f) Erosion control and sediment plan which complies with Rule E. - (g) Soil boring results if available.
+All submittals shall be in electronic format. - (a) Site plan showing boundary lines, delineation and existing elevation contours of the work area, ordinary high water level, and 100-year critical duration flood elevation.
+All elevations shall be referenced to NAVD, 1988 datum. - (b) Grading plan showing any proposed elevation changes. - (c) Preliminary plat of any proposed subdivision. - (d) Determination by a registered professional engineer of the 100-year critical duration flood elevation before and after the proposed activity. - (e) Computation of the change in flood storage capacity as a result of the proposed alteration or fill - (f) Erosion control and sediment plan which complies with Rule E. - (g) Soil boring results if available.

-5. EXCEPTIONS.
+5 EVCENTIONS If a municipality or county has adopted a floodulain ordinance which 3.
+EXCEPTIONS.
 If a municipality or county has adopted a floodplain ordinance which prescribes an allowable degree of floodplain encroachment, the applicable ordinance shall govern the allowable degree of encroachment and no permit will be required under this Rule.